 We have not declared distributions on Subordinate Voting Shares, Multiple Voting Shares or Super Voting Shares in the past.
 We currently intend to reinvest all future earnings to finance the development and growth of our business.
-As a result, we do not intend to pay dividends on Subordinate Voting Shares, Multiple Voting Shares or Super Voting Shares in the foreseeable future.
-Any future determination to pay distributions will be at the discretion of the Board and will depend on the financial condition, business environment, operating results, capital requirements, any contractual restrictions on the payment of distributions and any other factors that the Board deems relevant.
+As a result, we do not intend to pay dividends on Subordinate Voting Shares, Multiple Voting Shares, Super Voting Shares or Preferred Shares in the foreseeable future.
+Any future determination to pay distributions will be at the discretion of the board of directors and will depend on the financial condition, business environment, operating results, capital requirements, any contractual restrictions on the payment of distributions and any other factors that the board of directors deems relevant.